 The first thing you, as the teacher, must decide is where to place your focus.
-Do you want your child to learn how to speak a foreign language, read and write, or both?
+Do you want your child to learn how to speak a foreign language, read and write, or all?
 Certain curriculums focus more on one aspect than another, with some only focusing on teaching your child to speak their chosen foreign language fluently.
 Likewise, you must also decide at what age you want to begin foreign language instruction.
 Studies indicate that young children who learn a second language have more advanced cognitive development, resulting in greater academic success.

 Curriculum Options and Examples

 When it comes to homeschool curriculum, foreign language options feature more variety than standard curriculums like English, Math, or Science.
 Not only can parents select textbook-based or computer-based curriculums, but also curricula that offer voice recording to help students work on proper pronunciation, as well as video and music-focused options for younger children.

 Rosetta Stone is a favorite among homeschoolers.
 As a computer-based, interactive curriculum, instruction methods attempt to mimic how a young child first learns to speak their native language.
 Rosetta Stone offers 31 different languages, with the primary focus being spoken fluency.

 Similar to Rosetta Stone, Rocket Languages offers computer-based, interactive foreign language instruction.
 However, unlike Rosetta Stone, Rocket Languages is geared toward older students.
 This particular curriculum would be more appropriate for high school students and young adults.